We use cookies to improve your experience.

 For PropTech applications, see how AI is transforming real estate interfaces through smart personalization.

-Key Components of Generative UI Systems
+Key Components of Adaptive Interfaces

 Component catalogs sit at the center.
-Think of them as your design system's ABI – a finite set of pre-tested React, Vue, or web components that your AI models are allowed to remix.
+Think of them as your design system's ABI — a finite set of pre-tested components that your AI models are allowed to remix.
 In our MDMA framework, this lives in the @mobile-reality/mdma-renderer-react package: nine audited components from approval gates to data tables that guarantee every UI fragment is compliant, accessible, and on-brand.
 Without this guardrail, agents hallucinate purple buttons and your legal team stages an intervention.

 Gen UI vs. Traditional Static Interfaces: A Business Comparison